 What can your product team do?

 Product teams are indispensable when it comes to finding KYC tools that are effective and scalable for AML efforts.
-To increase safety for both their company and end users, product teams can do the following:
+To increase safety for both their company and end users while abiding to the 6AMLD, product teams can do the following:

 Build identity verification into user onboarding